 Adrian Karsten baited him—surely the Bama fans who called for his head, and the administrators that gave it to them, could see that.

-He was asked—no, told—by an ESPN personality, on the spot, on live, national television, to say “Roll Tide”, which he did, and then “War Eagle”, which ha ha, sure, OK, whatever, “War Eagle.”
+He was asked—no, told—by an ESPN personality, on the spot, live, on national television, to say “Roll Tide”, which he did, and then “War Eagle”, which he… ha ha, sure, OK, whatever, “War Eagle”… he did.
 But ESPN wouldn’t take the cameras off him, even as they talked about how they should probably take the cameras off him.

 Talk more about this crazy thing you did!